FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Pavia, Pavesi, Pavesio, Pavese, Paiva, Pavio, Pavesa and many more.

-Another 69 words (5 lines of text) are included under the topic Early Pavesa Notables in all our PDF Extended History products.
+Another 41 words (3 lines of text) are included under the topic Early Pavesa Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Jacome Paiva, who settled in Paraguay in 1564; Santiago Pavio, who settled in Puerto Rico in 1816; Facina Pavia, who came to New Orleans in 1829; F. Pavia, who arrived in New Orleans in 1835.